Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 In case of Radar measurements, some more steps are needed.
 In this case, in fact, the measurements from the instrument are in terms of radial coordinates, and so:

 * The measurement matrix H is replaced by the jacobian Hj calculated as the derivatives of the Radar nonlinear equations, considered at the current state.
-The expression for Hj can be found in the [ef. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
+The expression for Hj can be found in the [ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
 9, eq.
 (75)), and is implemented in [tools.cpp](./src/tools.cpp) (lines 52-81).
 This method is then called in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 212, 213):

 ```sh
     // Calculate and update Jacobian
     Hj_ = tools.CalculateJacobian(ekf_.x_);
 ```

-* The measurement update follows equations (102) and (53) in [Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
+* The measurement update follows equations (102) and (53) in the [ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
 11 and 6, respectively.

 The equations for this case have been implemented in a different method (`UpdateEKF`) in [kalman_filter.cpp](./src/kalman_filter.cpp) (lines 70-117), that gets called in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 215-217):